 How To Groom Havanese

-Havanese are small, curious, and have many admirers for their long, silky hair, expressive eyes, and cute size.
-They are nicknamed “Velcro dog” because they stick close to their owner’s side.
+Havanese are small and curious, and they have many admirers for their long, silky hair, expressive eyes, and cute size.
+They are nicknamed "velcro dogs" because they stick close to their owner’s side.
 They adore their humans and don’t handle being separated from their owners very well.
-So, make sure your floof has a constant companion.
-Regular grooming is necessary to keep them in perfect condition.
+So, make sure your floor has a constant companion.
+Regular pet grooming is necessary to keep them in perfect condition.

 1. BRUSHING